cseanburns/systems-librarianship/src/6a-install-wordpress.md

 1. Examine the output
 1. Exit the MySQL prompt

-Specifically, this means the following (be sure to replaces the `X`s with a unique and strong password of your own):
+Specifically, this means the following (be sure to replace the `X`s with a unique and strong password of your own):

 ```
 create user 'wordpress'@'localhost' identified by 'XXXXXXXXX';